Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 The Pocket Bully is a miniature version of the American Pitbull.
 It is a hybrid dog that was developed by crossbreeding American Pitbull Terriers and Patterdale Terriers to create a smaller version of the Pitbull for companionship.
 It has increasingly become popular for its build and fierce looks.

 In this article, you will learn everything about the Pocket Bully.
-First, you will learn about the Pocket Bully’s history and how the breed was developed.
-Next, you’ll learn about the Pocket Bully’s personality and appearance.
-You’ll then learn about how to take care of a Pocket Bully.
-Finally, you’ll read about the common health problems that Pocket Bullies have.
+You will learn some history, how the breed was developed as well as the personality and appearance of a Pocket Bully.
+You’ll also learn how to take proper care of the dog and finally, we’ll educate you about common health problems that Pocket Bullies have.

 The History of the Pocket Bully

-Since it is a fairly new designer breed, little is known about the origin of the Pocket Bully.
+Since it is a fairly new designer breed, little is known about the origin of the dog.
 The only definite thing about the Pocket Bully is that it was developed when Patterdale Terriers were crossbred with American Pitbulls.

 When the first few Pocket Bullies were made, the litters were merely accidentally produced.
-The first intentional litter of Pocket Bullies was produced in the early 2000’s.
-The Pocket Bully was developed to create a breed that had the best traits of the American Pitbull and Patterdale Terrier.
+The first intentional litter of Pocket Bullies was produced in the early 2000s.
+The dog was developed to create a breed that had the best traits of the American Pitbull and Patterdale Terrier.

 However, it’s believed that it was actually developed to create an American Pitbull with a smaller size that would attract owners that wanted an American Pitbull but were put off by the breed’s intimidating build.